hkaest/dbus-opendtu-DC-load/README.md

 * None of the original services are used.
 This project uses com.victronenergy.~~dcload~~dcsystem instead.
 The remaining logic is available open source from Victron and others.
 Therefore the license from https://github.com/henne49/dbus-opendtu is not correct.
 Therefore, and to make the differences more visible, the fork has been detachted (requested via GitHub virtual assistant).

+> [!WARNING]
-Nevertheless, this project is used in an private environment.
+> Nevertheless, this project is used in an private environment.
 Using this code in an commercial application may still violate some licenses.

 The intention of this project is to integrate the Hoymiles micro inverter connected to the battery into the GX system and control them by the grid meter.
 As grid meter a shelly EM is used.